phlebotomist/Killfeed/README.md

 ![](logo.png)

-# Killfeed - PvP Announcer and Statistics
+# PvPBreakdown - PvP Leaderboard, Killfeed, and post fight breakdowns

 ## Features

 - Announce PvP kills in chat
-- Kill Leaderboard
+- PvP Leaderboard
 - Killstreak Leaderboard
 - Death Leaderboard
 - Announce kill streaks
+- Track Player PvP assists
-- Optionally announce max level each used in the fight
+- Announce max level used in the fight (works with weapon swapping)
 - Optionally announce player assists
-- Optionally announce kill steals by mobs
+- Optionally announce PVP kill steals by mobs
-- Discord webhook integration
+- Discord webhook integration for making announcements
+- Full post fight breakdown of who hit who with what abilities (webhook only)
+- Post fight summary giving summarized breakdown of damage taken in fight (webhook only)

-## Upcoming features
+## RoadMap

-- Announce multi-kills
+- More detailed death messages when units kill steal
+- Specific message when sun kill steals
+- Option to give assist, kill, or neither when units kill steal
+- Reward system that can be set by admins for hitting pvp benchmarks
+- Custom Chat messaging when gear scrore gap is high
+- Gank (at VBloods) detection and custom messaging in chat when players die to ganks
-- Track by clan
+- Get clan based stats

+## Known Issues

+- Player's using unstuck during fight will not be tracked in any way by the mod

 ## Setttings